unopolicinglab/website/content/authors/ditter/_index.md

 - Grad Students
 ---

-Loganne Ditter is a M.S. student in the school of Criminology and Criminal Justice at the University of Nebraska Omaha.
+Loganne Ditter earned her M.S. from the School of Criminology and Criminal Justice at the University of Nebraska Omaha in 2025.
+She also holds a B.S. in psychology and criminal justice from Fort Hays State University.
 Her research interests include rural crime, intimate partner violence and juvenile justice.
-Loganne currently has a B.S. in psychology and criminal justice from Fort Hays State University.
-Currently, she is working with Dr. Nix alongside other students on police involved shooting data.